nikolovlazar/nikolovlazar.com/src/pages/uses/index.md

   you microphones, computer audio, screens, and cameras, in separate tracks so you can have more freedom of creativity when editing your videos afterwards.

+- I used to have music in my streams, so I used
-- I use [Rogue Amoeba Loopback](https://rogueamoeba.com/loopback/) to loop the music to my audio interface and headphones at the same time while streaming so I can also listen to some music, not just you folks.
+  [Rogue Amoeba Loopback](https://rogueamoeba.com/loopback/) to loop the music to my audio interface and headphones at the same time while streaming so I can also listen to some music, not just you folks.
+But I stopped playing music in my streams, so I don't use it anymore.